JuliaComputing/ScaledNumbersInput.jl/README.md

 As you can see the `100 * 1e-18` has worse accuracy.

+### 2. Namespace pollution

-The other downside is the scaling factors uses a lot of single value variables from your code.
+The other downside of defining constants for the scaling factors is it uses a lot of single character variables.
 With `@SI` it reads a block in and only converts expressions with a literal number followed by an SI scaling factor.
 For example: